Actions to advance care for Earth and Laudato Si’ are happening all around us.

-Sisters and their partners and collaborators daily engage in an array of actions to advance care for Earth and Laudato Si’.
-As “Caring for Earth, Caring for You” is an area focus of Catholic Sisters Week, March 8-14 is a perfect time to launch such actions or bring even greater focus to ongoing care for Earth initiatives.
-A sampling of ideas for actions to foster better care for our planet and increase understanding of the need to preserve our common home can be found below.
+As “Caring for Earth, Caring for You” is an area focus of Catholic Sisters Week, March 8-14 is a perfect time to reinforce what you are already doing or launch something new.
+If you are seeking ideas to foster better care for our planet or increase understanding of the need to preserve our common home, here are some ideas.

 If your congregation initiates such an action for Catholic Sisters Week—or is already engaged in sustainability initiatives—be sure to post your activity or event on our events calendar.
 Sign up here to receive Catholic Sisters Week notifications and alerts.